The foundational root of all success in sales is a fanatical focus on prospecting.

 - Find out who will be attending beforehand.
-The list of attendees (or exhibitors) are easily available these days; you can get them from the official website or scour social media to learn who will be attending.
-This will help you map out an attack plan on who you’ll want to talk to.
+The list of attendees (or exhibitors) is easily available these days; you can get them from the official website or scour social media to learn who will be attending.
+This will help you map an attack plan on who you want to talk to.

 - Remember that all the talking you do here should be short and crisp.
 You aren’t pitching, so don’t go off into a Don Draper-esque monologue about your product.
 It is tempting to pitch right then and there to impress them but resist that urge.
 All you have to do is get on your prospect’s radar and see if they’re worth pursuing.

 Sales Prospecting Tools